Skip to main content

 These hormones then travel to the target glands ∞ the gonads (testes in men, ovaries in women) or the adrenal glands ∞ instructing them to produce the end-product hormones like testosterone, estrogen, or cortisol.
 This is a beautifully orchestrated cascade, with each step precisely controlled.

-A critical feature of these axes is the concept of the loop.
+A critical feature of these axes is the concept of the negative feedback loop.
 This is the system’s internal regulation mechanism, akin to a thermostat in a house.
 When levels of a hormone like testosterone rise in the blood, the hypothalamus and pituitary detect this increase and reduce their signaling (GnRH and LH).

 This reduction in signaling tells the testes to slow down production, keeping the system in balance.
 When levels fall too low, the signaling increases to stimulate more production.
 Age, chronic stress, and environmental factors can disrupt this feedback loop.
 The signals from the command center might weaken, or the downstream glands might become less responsive to the signals.